suztopp/customerapiapplication/src/README.md

-Error Handling lacking for incorrect data being passed in More work needed on the updated customer data being passed in through endpoint Full customer object needs to be handed for updated customer
+Error Handling lacking for incorrect data being passed in More work needed on the updated customer data being passed in through endpoint Full customer object needs to be handed for updated customer If id already exists throw an error for updating or adding?

 ### PROBLEM